 Building this customer experience flywheel takes a lot of effort and coordination.

-Strong software available to support customers is great, but these days that sometimes isn't enough -- companies need more than software, they need an ecosystem to really win in customer experience.
+Strong customer support software available to support customers is great, but these days that sometimes isn't enough -- companies need more than software, they need an ecosystem to really win in customer experience.
 Today, connecting your tools and consulting with service providers who align with your goals is how you level up your customer experience.

 That's why it's important to have a strong ecosystem available to support your customers and power your growth.
 You don't have to grow it alone.